 LibRWRI: The Anti-Fragile Library for a Convex Life

-Dave Dyke
+Dave Dyke, Kat Maunders

 12th March 2020

 Purpose of this paper, acknowledgements & brand

 This draft paper is to kick-start a discussion with a small group of RWRI alumni who would like to develop the concept of Knowledge for a Convex Life.
 Throughout we refer to principles, research, ideas and intellectual property of Nassim Taleb & his colleagues at Real World Risk Institute LLC.
 Furthermore, the working title of this – The LibRWRI – clearly infringes on their brand.
 Before this is circulated more broadly, we need RWRI LLC approval for moving forward (and proper citation / referencing).